 What is Cyber Insurance?

-Cyber insurance (also called cyber policy or cyber risk insurance) protects companies against the financial consequences of hacker attacks, ransomware (encryption trojans) and data loss.
-It covers both own damages and third-party liability claims.
+Cyber insurance (also called a cyber policy or cyber risk insurance) protects companies against the financial consequences of hacker attacks, ransomware (encryption trojans) and data loss.
+It covers both your own damages and third-party liability claims.

 Why Do Companies Need Cyber Insurance?